WEC-Sim/WEC-Sim/README.md

 ## Source Code Management

-A stable version of WEC-Sim is maintained on the [master branch](https://github.com/WEC-Sim/WEC-Sim) of WEC-Sim, and stable [releases](https://github.com/WEC-Sim/WEC-Sim/releases) of WEC-Sim are tagged on GitHub.
+A stable version of WEC-Sim is maintained on the [WEC-Sim master branch](https://github.com/WEC-Sim/WEC-Sim), and [WEC-Sim releases](https://github.com/WEC-Sim/WEC-Sim/releases) are tagged on GitHub.
-WEC-Sim development is performed on the dev branch using a [forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).
+WEC-Sim development is performed on the [WEC-Sim dev branch](https://github.com/WEC-Sim/WEC-Sim/tree/dev) using a [forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).
 New WEC-Sim features are developed on forks of the WEC-Sim repository, and [pull-requests](https://github.com/WEC-Sim/WEC-Sim/pulls) are submitted to merge new features from a development fork into the main WEC-Sim repository.
-When submitting a pull-request for a new WEC-Sim feature, pull-requests should be submitted to the [dev branch](https://github.com/WEC-Sim/WEC-Sim/tree/dev).
+Pull-requests for new WEC-Sim features should be submitted to the WEC-Sim dev branch.
-The only exception to this workflow is for bug fixes, pull-request for bug fixes should be should submitted to the [master branch](https://github.com/WEC-Sim/WEC-Sim).
+The only exception to this workflow is for bug fixes; pull-request for bug fixes should be should submitted to the WEC-Sim master branch.
+When a new version of WEC-Sim is released, the dev branch is pulled into master where all changes are incorporated into the code.